bpfefferle/bearded-dragon-owners/_posts/2020-07-20-how-to-hydrate-a-bearded-dragon.md

 your Bearded Dragon.
 Of course, it might take a few tries to teach your Bearded Dragon to drink water from a syringe.
-Although, it shouldn't be too hard since all you have to do is drop water on the reptile's mouth and hopefully the reptile will begin to lick the water.
+Although, it shouldn't be too hard since all you have to do is drop water on the reptile's mouth and hopefully the reptile will begin to lick the water (do not force the Bearded Dragon to drink water from a syringe).

 <img class="post-img" src="/assets/img/blog/dropper.jpg" alt="Bearded Dragon drinking water from a dropper.">